This is the 3rd addition to the "How the hell did they pull this" series- it’s not official, I like to name things.

 People knew their referral status

-If you’re planning to create a referral program, listen to me; and listen to me good.
-You want to push users to make enough referrals in order to attain a prize goal.
+If you’re planning to create a referral program like Dropbox, listen to me, and listen to me good.
+You want to push users to make enough referrals to attain a prized goal.

 How do you do it?